wq2012/SpeakerRecognitionFromScratch/README.md

 In this project, you will need to come up with ideas to improve the system, to make the EER much smaller.

 Are you ready for this challenge?

+## Pretrained models

+I have pretrained a few models for you to play with.
+These models are localed under `saved_model/pretrained`.

+**saved_model.bilstm.mean.clean100.gpu100000.pt**

+* This is an bi-directional LSTM model with mean frame aggregation.
+* The training data is LibriSpeech `train-clean-100`, which has 251 speakers.
+* It has been trained on GPU for 100K steps.
+* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 8.02%, and the EER threshold is 0.52.

 ## Ask a question